fineoio/fineo-client/docs/getting-started.md

 SqlLine then prompts for a username and password - enter your Fineo username and password.

-After successully logging in, a simple check to ensure everything works is to check the tables:
+After successfully logging in, a simple check to ensure everything works is to check the tables:

  ```
  0: jdbc:fineo:api_key=123> !tables